War pension for surviving partners and dependants

 The Armed Forces Compensation Scheme (AFCS)

 If your partner’s death was caused by service on or after 6 April 2005, the Armed Forces Compensation Scheme applies.
-AFCS provides two main types of payment to bereaved families:
+AFCS provides three main types of payment to bereaved families: an ongoing income payment, a lump-sum grant, and payments for any dependent children.

 1. Survivor’s Guaranteed Income Payment (SGIP)

-SGIP is a tax-free, index-linked monthly income payment paid for life to eligible surviving spouses, civil partners, and surviving adult dependants.
+SGIP is an index-linked monthly income payment paid for life to eligible surviving spouses, civil partners, and surviving adult dependants.
 It is designed to replace, in part, the income your partner would have continued to earn had they not died from service-related causes.

-SGIP is calculated as a percentage of your partner’s pensionable pay at the time of their death.
-The exact amount depends on the circumstances of the death and is assessed by Veterans UK.
-You cannot calculate it yourself in advance — Veterans UK will work it out as part of your claim.
+SGIP is set at 60% of a base figure calculated from your partner’s salary and age at the time of death.
+The exact amount depends on the circumstances of the death and is worked out by Veterans UK – you cannot calculate it yourself in advance.

-SGIP is adjusted annually in line with inflation and continues for life.
-It does not stop if you remarry or enter a new relationship, though it may be offset if you also receive payments from the Armed Forces Pension Scheme.
+• SGIP is uprated each year in line with the Consumer Prices Index (CPI) and continues for life.
+It does not stop if you remarry or enter a new relationship, though it may interact with payments from the Armed Forces Pension Scheme.

-In addition to SGIP, most bereaved families are entitled to a tax-free lump sum bereavement grant.
-The amount is fixed and does not depend on rank or salary.
-Under the AFCS as currently constituted, the bereavement grant is set at a fixed tariff and paid once following the death.
+In addition to SGIP, eligible partners or children receive a tax-free lump-sum bereavement grant.
+The amount is fixed and does not depend on rank or salary:

 Eligibility for AFCS survivor benefits